tdwg/geoschemes/marine/background_v2_2022-11.md

 <img src="./background-images/image14.jpeg"
 style="width:4.01875in;height:2.87014in" />

+*Figure 11.
+Basins in the Atlantic, Pacific and Indian oceans, which could be used as Level 4 subdivisions of the High Seas*

 For the pelagic realm, the difference between bathyal, abyssal and hadal is irrelevant to near-surface plankton.
 The mesopelagic biome was